 Right Ring Finger

-Although many cultures reserve the left ring finger for wedding and engagement rings, there are also several countries that use the right ring finger for the same purpose.
+Although many cultures reserve the left ring finger for and engagement rings, there are also several countries that use the right ring finger for the same purpose.
 These include Germany, Russia, India, and many others.

 Right Pinky Finger